Fe-Ordan/SpannableBar/README.md

 SpannableBar
 ===================

+Note: you need to use the gradle dependency, cloning the repository will probably not compile as it is a work in progress.

 SpannableBar is a Grid-style spannable bar, that is useful when you need a way to span a bar over columns.
 The view allows you to set the starting column, the span, the number of columns, and more.

 I have personally spent days to GridView, GridLayout and TableLayout but have been unable to SIMPLY make a 'bar' that spans over a couple of columns, with the possibility to set the start as well.